Our Vineyard Draft Horses | Horsepower Vineyards Horsepower Vineyards - Pure Wines from the Walla Walla Valley

 At Christophe Baron’s family vineyards in the Champagne region of France, it wasn’t until 1957 that his grandfather’s last horse was finally retired.
 His name was Bijou, which means “jewel” in French, and his legacy has been reborn at Horsepower.

-Christophe Baron was not only the first vigneron to plant successful vineyards in the Stones of the Walla Walla Valley and use biodynamic farming methods, but also the first to use horses for cultivation.
-Zeppo arrived in 2008, and Red followed a year later.
-Today, the horses along with their teamsters, cultivate tightly spaced, 19th century-style vineyards that only they can navigate, using specialized farming equipment created by a blacksmith in Burgundy, France.
+Christophe Baron, the pioneering vigneron, not only established successful vineyards in the Stones of the Walla Walla Valley and introduced biodynamic farming methods but also revived an historical tradition—use of horses for cultivation.
+The first horse, a Belgian draft horse, arrived in 2008, with the second following a year later.
+Today, these horses, along with their teamsters, cultivate tightly spaced, 19th-century-style vineyards that only they can navigate, using specialized farming equipment crafted by a blacksmith in Burgundy, France.

 That’s why, on any given day in any of our three vineyards, the only sound you’re likely to hear is the hoofbeat of tradition, played and preserved on the stones of Horsepower.